CBI – STRUVE V.V. (Ed.) 1965. Korpus bosporskikh nadpisey – (In Russian) – Corps of Bosporus Inscriptions. Moscow-Leningrad. Nauka.

 σαγαρισ (sagaris), battle axe, the Scythian weapon – OE sacu "strife, war" and earh "an arrow".

 Σαδαλον (sadalon) – good Iranian matches are not found.
-Maybe OE sadol "saddle" can be taken to consideration?
+Maybe OE sadol "saddle" can be taken into consideration?

 Σαδιμανοσ (sadimanos) – OE sǽd "sated, satiated" and mann "a man".